msalemor/ai-tutors/genai-development/genai-intro.md

 - Prompt engineering is great for quick wins and one-off tasks.
 - Context engineering is essential for building scalable, consistent, and intelligent systems—especially in enterprise and multi-agent environments.

-### 1.12 - OpenAI models are exposed as REST APIs
+### 1.12 - OpenAI models are RESTful APIs

 Azure OpenAI Service exposes its language models, such as GPT-4o and GPT-4.1, through a REST API.
 This API enables developers to perform tasks like text completions and embeddings by sending HTTP requests to specific endpoints.
 Authentication is supported via API keys or Microsoft Entra ID.

-Multiple API versions are available, allowing you to choose the latest features or maintain compatibility with existing applications.
+The key to developing complex GenAI applications in understanding the RESTful nature of these models and applying REST API development best practices, combined with the business logic to achieve the desired results.

 #### References